willrackley/Covid_Tracker/README.md

 # Covid_Tracker

-Covid tracker keeps you up to date on the latest Covid-19 statistics from the USA
+### Covid Tracker keeps you up to date on the latest Covid-19 statistics from the USA